rocky-linux/documentation/docs/guides/security/firewalld.md

 Fun fact: `firewalld` is actually a front end to the netfilter and nftables Kernel sub-systems in Rocky Linux.

+This guide focuses on applying rules from an `iptables` firewall to a `firewalld` firewall.
+If you are really at the beginning of your firewall journey, [this document](firewalld-beginners.md) might help you more.
+Consider reading through both documents to get the most out of `firewalld`.

 ## Prerequisites and Assumptions

 * Throughout this document, we assume that you are either the root user or have used `sudo` to become so